 The tests carried out in clinical trials can either be single-blind or double-blind

-Double-blind trials are used to remove any biases the doctors may have when recording the results.
-All the results are required to be peer-reviewed by other scientists to check for repeatability.
+Double-blind trials help eliminate any biases the doctors may have when recording the results.
+All results must be peer-reviewed by other scientists to ensure repeatability.